 Council's approach to engagement is guided by International Association of Public Participation (IAP2) spectrum.
 IAP2 is the industry standard for community engagement.
-The table below illustrates that the various engagement techniques ranging from inform to empower, which reflects the increasing level of influence of the community.
-Tools are selected to ensure that the capture of relevant feedback is appropriate to the level of engagement and influence.
+The table below illustrates the various engagement techniques that range from 'inform' to 'empower', which reflect the increasing level of influence of the community.

+Examples of tools and methods are set out in clause 2.5 to ensure that the capture of relevant feedback is appropriate to the level of engagement and influence.

 Inform Consult Involve Collaborate Empower

 Public To provide the To obtain To work To partner with the To place final

-participation public with public directly with public in each decisiongoal balanced and feedback on the public aspect of the making in the
+participation public with Public feedback directly with Public in each decisiongoal balanced and on the public aspect of the making in the

 objective analysis, throughout the decision including hands of the

 information to alternatives process to the development public.

 assist them in and/or ensure that of alternatives and

-understanding decisions. public concerns the identification
+understanding decisions. public concerns the identification of

-the problem and aspirations of the preferred
+the problem and aspirations the preferred

 alternatives, are consistently solution.

 opportunities understood

-and/or and considered.
+and/or solutions. and considered.

-solutions. · ·

 Promise to We will keep you We will keep We will work We will look to you We will

-the public informed you informed, with you to for advice and implement
+the public informed You informed, with you to for advice and implement

 listen to and ensure that innovation in what you

 acknowledge your concerns formulating decide.

 concerns and and aspirations solutions and

 aspirations, and are directly incorporate your

 provide reflected in the advice and

 feedback on alternatives recommendations

 how public developed and into the decisions

-input provided to the maximum
+input influenced provided to the maximum

-influenced the feedback on extent possible.
+the feedback on extent possible.

 decision. how public

 feedback

 influenced the

 decision.